timcera/tstoolbox/README.rst

         Fill missing values (NaN) with different methods. filter
         Apply different filters to the time-series.
-    gof
+    fit
+        Fit model to data.
+    forecast
+        Forecast algorithms
+    read
+        Combines time-series from a list of pickle or csv files. gof
         Will calculate goodness of fit statistics between two time-series. normalization